souk4711/hakoniwa/README.md

 }
 ```

-More details can be found in [hakoniwa](https://github.com/souk4711/hakoniwa/tree/main/hakoniwa).
+More examples can be found in [hakoniwa](https://github.com/souk4711/hakoniwa/tree/main/hakoniwa).

 ## Implementation of Command::status